onc-healthit/lantern-back-end/README.md

   2. Define services that make up app in docker-compose.yml so they can be run together in an isolated environment
   3. Run docker compose up and the Docker compose command starts and runs the entire app.
 Lantern's Makefile command `make run` and `make run prod` can be used to run the docker compose command to start the application

+# Windows Instructions
+The Lantern system was developed on Mac computers and the production and staging servers run Linux.
+The code in GitHub will run as-is while running on either of these operating systems.
+If running the system on a Windows machine, however, a few changes will have to be made to the code directly.
+  * In all script files, change end of line sequence from CRLF to LF
+    * If using Visual Studio Code for development, it can easily be changed by clicking an option in the bottom right-hand corner to change the end of line sequence
+  * In the wait-for-it.sh file in the scripts directory, change #!/usr/bin/env bash to #!/bin/bash
+  * The environmental variable for the CHPL API key may not work.
+If so, the key can be entered manually into endpointmanager/pkg/chplquerier/chplquerier.go file, where originally viper.GetString("chplapikey")
+  * The make populatedb command in the Makefile may not work due to the machine generating the name of the container as lantern-back-end-endpoint_manager-1 rather than lantern-back-end_endpoint_manager_1.
+The fix is to change the make command to: docker exec -it lantern-back-end-endpoint_manager-1 /etc/lantern/populatedb.sh
+    * This may also have to be done for any other make commands that specifically reference Docker containers

 # Testing Lantern - Basic Flow